jessimic/tech-portfolio/docs/outreach.md

     <em>Jessie and WaMPS mentee Laura, walking the Mackinac Bridge together.</em>
 </p>

-## Additional Diversity and Outreach
-* IAIFI Early Career and Equity Committee
-  - When: February 2022 - present
-  - Where: NSF AI Institute for Artificial Intelligence and Fundamental Interactions
-  - What: Meet monthly to discuss improvements to provide equitable environment at IAIFI and support early career scientists by providing recommendation.
-Spearheaded conscious effect to integrate affinity group celebrations (history months, STEM+ days) into our event planning to increase awareness of minorities to support and make IAIFI events more accessible
-* IAIFI Community Building Committee
-  - When: September 2022 - present
-  - Where: NSF AI Institute for Artificial Intelligence and Fundamental Interactions
-  - What: Organize various events with awareness to integrate IAIFI members from all career & work-life backgrounds.
-Coordinate new regular events, including “games and crafts” nights and weekly brown bag lunches.
-Contributed to proposal accepted by MIT Quality of Life program to fund a workshop on the discussion of creative Artificial Intelligence methods (like ChatGPT) and the ethics behind them
-* Portrait of a Scientist Diversity Project
-  - When: August 2020 - present
-  - Where: Virtual and In Person at Various Conferences
-  - What: Deconstruct stereotypes about what a scientist looks like and how they act.
-Collect community submissions completing the phrase "I am a scientist and I also..."
-Designed photo collage and video montage, available at https://jessimic.github.io/tech-portfolio/docs/poas
 * Diversity Task Force
   - When: February 2021 - August 2022
   - Where: IceCube Collaboration (virtual)